aherd2985/yade/README.md

 If you stumble upon any bugs or have suggestions for improvement, we would love to hear from you!
 Feel free to open an issue or submit a pull request.
 Let's make this sneaky tool even better together.

 **Ideas:**
-+ Add packet number and verify data integrity
++ Add encoded packet number to DNS requests and verify data integrity
-+ Add file name for multi-file
++ Add encoded file name to DNS requests
++ Add multi-file upload feature
 + Add multiple "labels" of 63 characters or less of Subdomains to add more data in requests and limit calls

 # Acknowledgments